 • For trees with rounded knotty growths, bumpy burls, limb extensions, or any other abnormalities at 4 to 4.5 feet above ground, measure the smallest circumference between 4.5 feet and the ground.
 In other words, measure under anything sticking out that might inflate the girth.

 • If the trunk is leaning, wrap the tape at 90 degrees to the axis of the lean, instead of parallel to the ground.

 There are endless variations in the shapes and sizes of oak trunks that make accurate measurement challenging—not to mention entangling growths of vines and plants (like poison ivy) that can throw off your measurements.
-Some live oaks have single straight trunks and grow from flat ground, making it easy to estimate 4.5 feet above the ground.
+Some live oaks have single straight trunks and grow from flat ground, making it easy to estimate 4 to 4.5 feet above the ground.

 Others are situated on small mounds of soil, leaf litter and a network of roots that make it hard to know whether 4.5 feet should be measured from the ground directly next to the oak’s base or several feet back from the tree on lower, more level ground.
 I take measurements from both places, a few steps back and closer in, then average the two.
 Generally, this will place the girth measuring line somewhere between 4 feet and 5 feet on the tree’s trunk.

 Some live oaks have multiple trunks that divide and flare outward from their main trunk.
 Sometimes these divisions occur just a few feet from the ground and well below the 4.5 foot point (the Seven Sisters Oak is a typical example).
 What to do in this case?
 According to one arborist source, measure below the 4.5 foot line at the place he described as the oak’s “waist”—a natural curve that often occurs below the place where the branch or branches split from the main trunk.